 Accident, Sickness & Unemployment Cover (ASU)

 Accident, sickness and unemployment cover insures you against changes in your circumstances due to redundancy, disability, or illness.
 Usually payments are made for up to a maximum of 12 months.
 If you would like to be covered for longer than this you may want to consider taking out income protection.
-For Accident Sickness and Unemployment Insurance our advisors usually offer products from a limited panel of providers.
+For Accident Sickness and Unemployment Insurance our advisors usually offer products based on a fair and personal analysis.

 Buildings & Contents

-Our advisors offer a range of competitive insurance products if you are a Homeowner, Landlord or Tenant from a number of leading UK insurers.
+Our advisors offer a range of competitive insurance products if you are a Homeowner, Landlord or Tenant based on a fair and personal analysis..
 For your added peace of mind, our advisors can also arrange adequate contents insurance so that your belongings are covered against things like fire, theft and flood.
-For Buildings and Contents Insurance our advisors usually offer products from a limited panel of providers.
+For Buildings and Contents Insurance our advisors usually offer products based on a fair and personal analysis.